nemo-cluster/jumphost/README.md

 ### fail2ban

-Currently, the `fail2ban` role only installs and starts `fail2ban`.
+Currently, the `fail2ban` role only installs, enables and starts `fail2ban`.

 ### extra-tools